 Having previously done a half day glacier hike here the most noticeable difference with taking the helicopter is that you can get to the pristine white section of glacier, on the half day hike we were still down on the more white-grey section.
 Both are well worth doing if time and money permits.

 After you've finished a hike or helicopter trip and especially if it is rainy there is no better place to spend the afternoon than the Glacier hot pools.
 There are three different baths which sit at temperatures ranging from 36 to 40oc.
 They are open air but have cover so we found it the perfect place to while away a rainy afternoon.
+They are definitely one of the best hot springs in the South Island.
+You can also hire private pools here, it made Honeymoon Backpackers list of the most romantic things you can do in New Zealand.

 Where to stay: Accommodation in Franz Josef (especially in summer) is expensive and hard to come by.
 We stayed at the YHA and had a private room with ensuite for $150 NZD a night.
 It was comfortable, clean and perfect for those busy days seeing the glaciers, trails and hot pools!
 Not what we'd call good value but cheaper than most other options we considered.